Elicitation Complexity of Statistical Properties: Eliciting the Bayes Risk

-We now turn to our second theorem which provides lower bounds for the elicitation complexity of the Bayes risk.
-A first observation, which follows from standard convex analysis, is that $\lbar$ is concave, and thus it is unlikely to be elicitable directly, as the level sets of $\lbar$ are likely to be non-convex.
+We now turn to lower bounds.
+A first observation is that $\lbar$ is concave, and thus unlikely to be elicitable directly, as the level sets of $\lbar$ are likely to be non-convex.
 To show a lower bound greater than 1, however, we will need much stronger techniques.
-In particular, while $\lbar$ must be concave, it may not be strictly so, thus enabling level sets which are potentially amenable to elicitation.
-In fact, $\lbar$ \emph{must} be flat between any two distributions which share a minimizer.
-Crucial to our lower bound is the fact that whenever the minimizer of $L$ \emph{differs} between two distributions, $\lbar$ is essentially strictly concave between them.
+In particular, while $\lbar$ must be concave, it may not be strictly so.
+Indeed, $\lbar$ must be flat between any two distributions which share a minimizer.
+Crucial to our lower bound is the fact that whenever the minimizer of $L$ \myemph{differs} between two distributions, $\lbar$ is essentially strictly concave between them.